Willow Vale - Pimpama (West)

 Employment conditions in Willow Vale - Pimpama (West) demonstrate exceptional strength compared to most Australian markets

-Willow Vale - Pimpama (West) has a skilled workforce with the construction sector being particularly prominent.
-Its unemployment rate was 3.1% over the past year, with an estimated employment growth of 2.7%.
+Willow Vale - Pimpama (West) has a skilled workforce with notable representation in the construction sector.
+The unemployment rate was 3.1% as of September 2025.
+Employment growth over the past year was estimated at 2.7%.

 Frequently Asked Questions - Employment